 It was In Odessa, Russian Empire (now Ukraine) where George Gamow was born on 4 March 1904.
-He had a mixture of Russian and Ukrainian blood since his parents were Russian-Ukrainian as well.
-His mother worked as a teacher and taught history and geography at an all-girls school in Odessa while his father taught literature and the Russian language in a local high school.
-Of course, it is a given that young George Gamow knew how to speak Russian but he learned how to speak French with the help of his mother and learned German from a tutor.
-Gamow did not learn how to speak English until he was in college but he did become fluent after that.
-In fact, nearly all of his first publications were written in Russian or German and only later on did he switch to writing in English for his lay audience and his technical papers.
+His parents were ethnic Russians.
+His mother worked as a teacher and taught history and geography at an all-girls school in Odessa.
+She died when George was nine years old.
+His father taught literature and the Russian language in a local high school.
+Naturally, young George spoke Russian and he also learned French and German.
+Gamow did not learn English until he was in college, becoming a fluent speaker.
+As a child, George loved astronomy and he was given a telescope for his thirteenth birthday.

-George Gamow went to school at Novorossiya University in Odessa from 1922-1923 then moved on to the University of Leningrad in 1923-1929.
-He was mentored by Alexander Friedman when he was in Leningrad though later on he had to go to other advisors for his dissertation.
-While at Leningrad, he made friends with other theoretical physics students: Dmitri Ivanenko, Lev Landau, and Matvey Bronshtein (Matvey was a victim of the Soviet regime; he was arrested in 1937 and a year later, was executed).
-The three students became close and formed a group they called “The Three Musketeers.”
-The group met to analyse and talk more about important discoveries on quantum mechanics.
+George attended Novorossiya University in Odessa from 1922-1923 moving to the University of Leningrad in 1923, where his studies included optics and cosmology.
+In Leningrad, he was mentored initially by cosmologist Alexander Friedman, who proposed that the universe was expanding.
+Gamow made friends with other theoretical physics students: Dmitri Ivanenko, Lev Landau, and Matvey Bronshtein (Matvey was a victim of the Soviet regime; he was arrested in 1937 and a year later, was executed).
+The three students became close and formed a group called “The Three Musketeers.”
+The group met to analyze and talk about important discoveries in quantum mechanics.

-George Gamow was elected as a member of the Academy of Sciences of the USSR in 1931; he was just 28 years old at the time.
+Gamow was elected as a member of the Academy of Sciences of the USSR in 1931; he was just 28 years old at the time.
 This made him the youngest ever member in the organization’s long history.
-From 1931-33, Gamow got a job at the Radium Institute in Leningrad where he worked at the Physical Department headed by Vitaly Khlopin.
-It was during this time when Gamow, together with Lev Mysovskii and Igor Kurchatov, designed the first ever cyclotron in Europe.
-Gamow and Mysovskii submitted the draft of their design to the Academic Council of the Radium Institute for consideration which the council approved.
-It was in 1937 that the cyclotron was completed.
+From 1931-33, Gamow was employed at the Radium Institute in Leningrad where he worked at the Physical Department headed by Vitaly Khlopin.
+Together with Lev Mysovskii and Igor Kurchatov, he designed the first ever cyclotron, one of the earliest types of particle accelerators, in Europe and it was constructed in 1937.

 Work on Radioactive Decay